matthiasportius/Python-Notes/README.md

 ### Pass by reference in Python

 So how do you pass by reference in Python?
-Easy, just return one or multiple arguments (default: returned as tuple, but also list or dict possible).
+Easy, just return one or multiple arguments.
 ```python
 def main()
     x = 0